 Fertility treatment with donor embryos can help many patients achieve their dream of having a baby.
 The decision to go ahead with treatment using donor embryos is sometimes difficult.
 There are often medical, ethical, religious and legal aspects to consider.
-As a patient, you and your partner will have a session with our counsellor to discuss the implications of donor embryo treatment for you and your family, before you consent to have treatment.
+As a patient, you and your partner, if you have one, will have a session with our counsellor to discuss the implications of donor embryo treatment for you and your family, before you consent to have treatment.